thanhnguyen123-dev/Recycling-Android-App/items/report.md

 *[What is your application, what does it do?
 Include photos or diagrams if necessary]*

+This is a recycling logging application.
+By using this application, we can log what we have recycled in each day, and we can see the statistics and history of our recycling history.
+This app also allows the users to see the nearest recycling spot.
+By logging in, the user can add their log, add their own personal recycled items, as well as see their statistics.

 *Here is a pet specific application example*

 *PetBook is a social media application specifically targetting pet owners... it provides... certified practitioners, such as veterians are indicated by a label next to their profile...*